her-e/SIEM_Microsoft_Sentinel_Lab/README.md

 ## Microsoft Azure Sentinel (SIEM) World Map RDP Failure
 ## Description *
 In this lab, I am going to configure Microsoft Sentinel, Log Analytics Workspace, Azure Virtual Machines.
 This lab will use Kusto Query Language, Powershell, Microsoft Azure, Third-Party API, Network Security Group, Just-in-time (JIT) access, and more.
 This lab is inspired by Josh Madakor and all credit goes to him.
 Here is a link to his channel.
+The purpose of conducting this lab is to understand Microsoft Azure resources by creating a cloud detection environment with Azure Virtual Machines and Logs by analyzing Brute-force attacks.

 [Youtube: Josh Madakor](https://www.youtube.com/@JoshMadakor)